ThreeSixtyGiving/standard/CONTRIBUTING.md

 # Contributing Code and Documentation

 In order to be clear with everyone involved about how code (and documentation) contributions are accepted and used, we use Contributor Licence Agreements (CLA).
-We only require CLA's to accept 'commits' to the repository.
+We only require CLA's to accept non-trivial 'commits' to the repository.
 Bug reports, feature requests, etc do not require a CLA.
+We follow the [guidance of the GNU project coding guidelines on accepting contributions](https://www.gnu.org/prep/standards/standards.html#Contributions) to help us decide what is a non-trivial contribution.

 ## Contributor Licence Agreements (CLA)